nejohnson/format/README.txt

 The flag characters and their meanings are:

 -          The result of the conversion is left-justified within the field.
 It is right-justified if this flag is not specified.
+If the ^ flag is specified this flag will be ignored.

-^          For s conversions the result of the conversion is centre-justified
+^          The result of the conversion is centre-justified within the field.
-           within the field.
            It is right-justified if this flag is not specified.

 +          The result of a signed conversion always begins with a plus or minus sign.
 It begins with a sign only when a negative value is converted